MarcosLorCar/RespawnPlus/README.md

-# SpectatorRespawn Plugin
+# RespawnPlus Plugin

-The SpectatorRespawn plugin allows players to spectate the player who killed them for a certain period before being able to respawn in place.
+The RespawnPlus plugin allows players to spectate the player who killed them for a certain period before being able to respawn in place.

 ## Features